How to Plan the Trip to Grand Canyon West Rim Solo

 2. Get a Confirmation of Your Trip/Tour

-Also very important to make sure that you get a confirmation message after you booked a tour confirming it is happening.
+Also very important to make sure that you get a confirmation message after you book a tour confirming it is happening.

 I found my tour on Viator and was very surprised by the prices.
 If you want to pick the same tour, feel free to check their link here.